bacalhau-project/bacalhau/docs/getting-started/docker-workload-onboarding.md

 # Onboarding Your Docker Workloads

 Bacalhau executes jobs by running them within containers.
-This sections describes how to migrate a workload based on a Docker container into a format that will work with the Bacalhau client.
+This section describes how to migrate a workload based on a Docker container into a format that will work with the Bacalhau client.

 :::tip

 You can check out this example tutorial on [how to work with custom containers in Bacalhau](https://docs.bacalhau.org/examples/workload-onboarding/custom-containers/) to see how we used all these steps together.

 :::

 ## Requirements
-Here are some few things to note before getting started:
+Here are a few things to note before getting started:
 * You must publish the container to a public container registry that is accessible from the Bacalhau network
 * Bacalhau supports only `amd64` images.
 Does not support `arm64` images
 * Containers must have an `x86_64` CPU architecture
 * The `--input ipfs://...` flag does not support CID subpaths only **directories**
 * The `--input https://...` flag does not support URL directories only **single files** only
 * The `--input s3://...` flag does support S3 keys and prefixes. e.g. `s3://bucket/logs-2023-04*` for all April 2023 logs

 :::tip